 This Irish Lamb Stew recipe is quite simply the best stew I’ve ever eaten.
-My picky son usually flings vegetables out of soups or stews with his spoon like they’ve personally insulted him, but he eagerly devours this then asks for seconds.
-Sometimes, even thirds.
+My picky son usually flings vegetables out of soups or stews with his spoon as if they’ve personally insulted him, but he eagerly devours this then asks for seconds.

 If you’re not a fan of lamb, it’s equally good using beef.
 Or go crazy and use a combination.
 Whichever meat you choose, just be sure it’s a lean one because there’s enough fat from the bacon, so you don’t want a whole lot more.

 Irish Lamb Stew Recipe

 Many Irish Lamb Stew recipes call for Guinness or another dark beer.
 Mine doesn’t, and you won’t miss it.
 Don’t get me wrong, I like a good drink now and then, but pouring beer into your stew isn’t very authentic.

 Traditionally, stew is a peasant food, and hardworking farmers couldn’t afford to dump their evening pint into the family stew.
 Doing so is alcohol abuse, if you ask me, so stick with the recipe and sip your brew on the side — you won’t be disappointed!

 Although it’s not pictured, bacon is a must when making this Irish Lamb Stew.
 To start, just fry six slices of a fatty bacon in the bottom of a stock pot until crispy, remove the bacon and set it aside to cool.
 Crumble the bacon when it’s cool.
 Leave the grease in the pot.

 Toss the cubed lamb shoulder in the seasoned flour and scoop it out using a slotted spoon.
 Brown this, along with the onions, in the bacon fat until the onions begin to turn translucent.
 Stir in the garlic plus the remaining flour and continue cooking, continually stirring, for one more minute.